harumuki/thorsten-hans.com/_posts/2019-02-11-terraform-the-definitive-guide.md

 ## Overrides

-As said, all `.tf` files within a *Terraform* project are appended together. *Overrides* behave a bit different, they're loaded at the end, and their values are merged into existing configurations instead of being simply appended. *Overrides* are a great solution to change simple properties without actually changing the configuration itself.
+As said, all `.tf` files within a *Terraform* project are appended together. *Overrides* behave a bit differently, they're loaded at the end, and their values are merged into existing configurations instead of being simply appended. *Overrides* are a great solution to change simple properties without actually changing the configuration itself.

 Typical scenarios for *Overrides* are